Cleveland Clinic logo

 What’s the inguinal ligament made of?

-The inguinal ligament is made of connective tissue containing collagen, a protein that binds tissue together.
+The inguinal ligament is made of fibrous connective tissue that contains collagen (a protein that binds tissue together).
 It also has elastic fibers that are somewhat stretchy.
+It’s like a strong and slightly flexible rope.

 Conditions and Disorders